GodotSteam/Skillet/README.md

 # Skillet Assets
 The art asset branch for Skillet, GodotSteam's open-source game.
 This branch contains images for Steam Inventory, Workshop, and user-submitted items for both.
-[These images cannot be used in commercial projects; please check the License section for more information.](#License)
+[Most images cannot be used in commercial projects; please check the License section for more information.](#License)

 ## Contents